-- Period Covered File the 2003 return for calendar year 2003 and fiscal years that begin in 2003.
-For a fiscal year, a 52 to 53 week period, or a short-period return, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form. - Name and Address If the front cover of your booklet has a mailing label with the corporation's name and address, remove the label and place it in this area.
+■ Period Covered - File the 2004 return for calendar year 2004 and fiscal years that begin in 2004.
+For a fiscal year, a 52 to 53 week period, or a short-period return, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form.
+If the corporation dissolved, enter the date of dissolution as the ending date.

+■ Name and Address - If the front cover of your booklet has a mailing label with the corporation's name and address, remove the label and place it in this area.
 Make any necessary corrections on the label.